McNeese State University Encyclopedia

 Technology Advancement Student Committee (TASC).
 Dr. Robert Hebert, McNeese President, formed a technology task force to review the technology needs of the McNeese campus.
 The task force assembled their findings into a report and presented it to the Student Government Association Senate in the Fall of 1997.
 The Senate formed a Student Technology Committee to review the technology proposal.
 The Committee formulated an additional proposal which the students and the university approved.
 McNeese would now assess students $5 per credit hour (capped at 20 hours) and put the funds in a restricted account used solely for improving student technology areas.
 The TASC committee regulates and recommends expenditures of the Student Assessment Technology funds.

 Timeline.
 Click here for a short timeline of McNeese History.
-For a more detailed history, see Dr. Joe Gray Taylor's McNeese State University, 1939-1987 : a chronicle, available in the McNeese Library.
+For a more detailed history, see Dr. Joe Gray Taylor's McNeese State University, 1939-1987 : a chronicle, available online and in the McNeese Library.

 Tritico, Anita (1929-2011).
 Tritico was a native of Crawford, Texas, and held a degree in communications from the University of Texas.
 At McNeese she was the Theatre's production coordinator for 31 years and advised the McNeese chapter of Alpha Psi Omega, the national honorary theatre society.
 Tritico also worked with the Lake Charles Little Theatre, serving on its Board of Directors, 1980-2011, and numerous other civic and arts organizations.